dotnet/docs/docs/standard/assembly/strong-named.md

 >  Do not rely on strong names for security.
 They provide a unique identity only.

 ## Why strong-name your assemblies?
  When you reference a strong-named assembly, you can expect certain benefits, such as versioning and naming protection.
-Strong-named assemblies can be installed in the Global Assembly Cache, which is required to enable some scenarios.
+Strong-named assemblies can be installed in the global assembly cache, which is required to enable some scenarios.

  Strong-named assemblies are useful in the following scenarios: